SAP-samples/teched2024-AD181/exercises/ex0/README.md

 Redemptions.
 Within the Purchases area we will integrate our product data from SAP S/4HANA Cloud.
 Using SAP Build Code and the Joule AI copilot you will create data entities and backend logic.
-You will then use SAP Build Apps to create a UI application to consume the data, and an approval workflow with SAP Build Process Automation.
+You will then use SAP Build Apps to create a UI application to consume the data.
 Finally, you will deploy your app to SAP Build Work Zone, standard edition.

 <img src="images/image2.png" style="width:6.5in;height:3.65833in" />